org-trello/org-trello/README.md

 You can remove all data from the org-mode buffer with `C-c o x`.
 This will remove any org-trello related entries in your file (headers included).

+## Jump to trello board

+When inside your org-trello buffer (not on metadata), hit `C-c o j` and this will open your browser to the current trello board that your org-trello buffer is connected to.

+## Jump to trello card

+When inside your org-trello buffer, somewhere inside a card, hit `C-c o j` and this will open your browser to the current trello card.

 # Errors

 Here are the possible error messages you can get if trying to sync in bad conditions: